 Definition

-Support costs are the people, tools, and processes required to assist customers (tickets, onboarding, success, on-call).
+Support costs are the people, tools, and processes required to assist customers, including tickets, onboarding, success, and on-call work.

 Why it matters

 Support costs can be a meaningful part of COGS, especially for enterprise or complex products.
-If you ignore them, gross margin and payback targets will look better than reality.
+If the business ignores them, gross margin and payback targets will look better than reality.

 Pricing implications